NGS Data Analysis Bottlenecks

 Automated Workflows

-At Basepair, we take several steps to ensure you get fast, accurate results with as few clicks – and as little hands-on time – as possible.
-We have automated the most useful workflows as ready-to-use pipelines for your NGS research.
-Several workflows are included per sequencing method.
+At Basepair, we take several steps to ensure end user scientists get fast, accurate results with as few clicks – and as little hands-on time – as possible.
+We have automated the most useful workflows as ready-to-use pipelines for your NGS research, with several workflows available for each sequencing method.

 For your RNA-Seq, DNA-Seq, ChIP-Seq, or ATAC-Seq data we feature custom pipelines modeled after the latest research in bioinformatics; our own bioinformaticians have even tweaked algorithms in these pipelines to ensure sequence data is interpreted with the highest accuracy.

-Let’s explore a few options available for RNA-Seq to get a sense of how automated workflows make life easier for both individuals and teams of any size.
+For now, let’s explore a couple options available for RNA-Seq to get a sense of how automated workflows make life easier for both individual bench scientists and research teams of any size.

 RNA-Seq Workflows

-RNA-Seq is used for detecting fusion events, genetic variations, novel transcripts, and a host of other valuable genomic information.
-But the most popular use of RNA-Seq is differential gene expression.
+RNA-Seq is most commonly used for differential gene expression analysis, as well as detecting fusion events, genetic variation, novel transcripts, and a host of other biological phenomena.